What do we want to achieve?

 A diverse workforce constitutes a very special resource.
 We want to make use of that potential and promote it because innovative solutions for our clients can only be devised by taking various perspectives into account.
 The smartest teams are the most diverse.

 We want to cultivate a corporate culture based on mutual respect.
 The objective is for every employee to enjoy a prejudice-free working environment that values differences and rejects any and all forms of discrimination.
 One of our top-priorities is to promote equal participation of women and men as part of our culture of inclusion.

 We support and promote an inclusive corporate culture that attaches a high priority to the diversity of staff and makes it possible for employees to utilize their talents to the max to the full and fully exploit their potential, irrespective of age, gender, religion, ethnic origin, sexual orientation or physical capabilities.

-With locations in 72 countries and a workforce with 136 nationalities, working in heterogeneous teams is a matter of course for us.
+With locations in more than 70 countries and a workforce with 136 nationalities, working in heterogeneous teams is a matter of course for us.
 Our diversity councils work to ensure that all employees can develop their individual potential at the Bank.
 Diversity Strategy 2.0 is our new strategy, launched in 2013, which aims to create a more inclusive and diverse culture and organization, through concentrating on five key strategic elements of our Diversity Stategy 2.0.

 We have task groups that focus their attention on identifying the advantages of generational differences for more efficient processes.
 In order to increase the number of women in management positions, we have signed a declaration, setting out clear targets, along with other DAX 30 companies.
 Our ATLAS program is a tool for encouraging and supporting female executives.